adrinecl/milestone-project1/README.md

 - __Navigation Bar__

-  - Featured on the top, the navigation bar includes links to the Home page, How it Works, Subscription Plans and Log In page and it is identical in each page to allow for easy navigation.
+  - Featured on the top, the navigation bar includes the logo of the company and links to the Home page, How it Works, Subscribe and Log In page and it is identical in each page to allow for easy navigation.
   - The navigation bar allows prospective users to navigate without reverting back to the previous page via the "back" button.
-One can simply navigate from page to page across all devices and members can easily find the appropriate area to login and unlock the members-only paid content.
+One can simply navigate from page to page across all devices.
+  - Members can easily find the appropriate area to login (pop-up form with e-mail and password fields, both required fields).
+The login is mandatory to unlock the members-only paid content.

 ![Nav Bar](**ADD LINK LATER**)